2024 United States presidential election in Arizona

-Arizona participated in the 2024 United States presidential election, alongside the other 49 states and Washington, D.C., on November 5, 2024.
+The 2024 United States presidential election in Arizona took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Arizona voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Arizona has 11 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.
 Arizona was considered a crucial swing state in 2024.
 Donald Trump won by 5.5 percent.

 The Republican nominee was former president Donald Trump.
 Formerly a moderately red state, Trump won Arizona in 2016 by 3.5%, a reduced margin of Republican victory compared to previous cycles, despite a more favorable presidential election year for the GOP nationwide.
 Biden narrowly won in Arizona in 2020 by 0.3%.
 Due to the diversification of Maricopa County, a traditionally Republican stronghold that holds 61.6% of the state's population, the state was now considered a purple state.
 Robert F. Kennedy Jr. had gathered enough signatures to appear on the ballot, but his petition was eventually withdrawn.

 Donald Trump won Arizona by 5.5%, surpassing the margins predicted by most polls.
 This was the largest margin of victory since 2012 for a Republican presidential candidate, as well as the first time since 2012 that a presidential candidate won the state with an absolute majority of the vote.
-It was Trump's largest margin of victory in the seven swing states he won, and Trump's strongest performance in a state won by Biden in 2020.
+It was Trump's largest margin of victory in any of the seven key swing states, all of which he won.
+It was also Trump's strongest performance in a state won by Biden in 2020.